openjournals/buffy/docs/responders/github_action.md

 :message: An optional message to reply.
 :ref: Optional.
 The ref for the GitHub action to use.
 Defaults to *main*.
 :description: The description of the action this command runs.
 It will show in the help command if the responder is not hidden.
-:inputs: *<Map>* An optional list of params to pass as inputs to the GitHub Action.
+:inputs: *<Map>* An optional list of params/values to pass as inputs to the GitHub Action.
+:data_from_issue: *<Array>* An optional list of fields from the body of the issue to pass as inputs to the GitHub Action.
 :mapping: *<Map>* An optional mapping of variable names to add to the inputs.

 ```